dilipnitjsr/Telegram-Bot/README.md

 ### Removing a Auto-Mail

-\textit{deleteMailler()} deleted the automatic mail.
+*deleteMailler()*  deleted the automatic mail.
 It takes time and message and return true if successfully remove.
 ##### Calling

 a = AutoMailer()